COPJ Long Call Strategy

 A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.

-Why this long call structure on COPJ specifically: IV rank is unavailable in the current snapshot, so regime-based timing for COPJ is inferred from ATM IV at 50.70% alone, with a market-implied 1-standard-deviation move of approximately 14.54% (roughly $6.22 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated COPJ expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on COPJ should anchor to the underlying notional of $42.76 per share and to the trader's directional view on COPJ etf.
+Why this long call structure on COPJ specifically: COPJ IV at 45.80% is on the cheap side of its 1-year range, which favors premium-buying structures like a COPJ long call, with a market-implied 1-standard-deviation move of approximately 13.13% (roughly $5.81 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated COPJ expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on COPJ should anchor to the underlying notional of $44.26 per share and to the trader's directional view on COPJ etf.

 COPJ long call setup

-The COPJ long call below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With COPJ near $42.76, the first option leg uses a $43.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed COPJ chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The COPJ long call below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With COPJ at $44.26 on that close, the first option leg uses a $44.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed COPJ chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 COPJ shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |